 Because of many things, Central Lake is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Central Lake really has some of the features that families look for when choosing a good community to raise children.
 Is Central Lake perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Central Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 22.50% of adults in Central Lake having a bachelor's degree or advanced degree.
+The education level of Central Lake citizens is a little higher than the average for US cities and towns: 22.50% of adults in Central Lake have at least a bachelor's degree.

 The per capita income in Central Lake in 2022 was $23,834, which is low income relative to Michigan and the nation.
 This equates to an annual income of $95,336 for a family of four.
 However, Central Lake contains both very wealthy and poor people as well.